-- Place the fingers on the muscle towards the inside of the leg above the knee (vastus medialis oblique (VMO) muscle).
-It is important that this muscle is developed and this one should be felt contracting whilst performing the exercises.
+- Place the fingers on the muscle towards the inside of the leg above the knee (vastus medialis oblique (VMO) muscle)

 Static hamstring holds

-- The angle of knee flexion is changed and the exercise repeated.
+- The angle of knee flexion is changed and the exercise is repeated

-- Once a range of angles have been worked the whole process is repeated with the foot first turned first inwards then outwards.
+- Once a range of angles has been worked the whole process is repeated with the foot first turned first inwards then outwards

 This exercise will strengthen the calf muscles which consist of the gastrocnemius and soleus muscles.

-- Use a section of resistance tubing, attach to something stable and around the ankle.
+Use a section of resistance tubing, and attach it to something stable and around the ankle.
 For adduction pull the leg across the body, keeping the knee straight as shown.

-- For abduction, turn around (keeping the tubing on the same leg) and take the leg away from the body against resistance, again keeping the knee straight.
+For abduction, turn around (keeping the tubing on the same leg) and take the leg away from the body against a resistance, again keeping the knee straight.

 Hamstring curls with band